Ampfield Village Hall now has its very own, brand new website at https://ampfieldvillagehall.org.uk/

 The Hall is a popular venue for parties and meetings.
 For more information about bookings and Hall availability please contact Martin Hatley (Village Hall Manager) on 02380 254040 or Email: firstname.lastname@example.org .

-It was a very sad day, in March of last year, when the hall committee had to put up the signs announcing that the Monthly Village Market, together with most other activities that take place in the hall, had to be suspended due to Central Government’s Covid 19 preventative measures.
+It was a very sad day when the hall committee had to put up the signs announcing that the Monthly Village Market, together with all other activities that take place in the hall, had to be suspended due to Central Government’s Covid 19 preventative measures.
 Little did we think it would be over a year before we could reopen.
-The Village Hall Committee decided that during these sad unprecedented times, the closure actually provided them with the golden opportunity to carry out some much needed general maintenance, repairs and renewals and some more major enhancements.
+The Village Hall Committee decided that during these unprecedented times, the closure actually provided them with the golden opportunity to carry out some much-needed general maintenance, repairs and renewals and some more major enhancements.
 The work was carried out by a mixture of paid subcontractors and a lot of volunteer work, all observing the Covid safety requirements.

 The first major task was to borrow a scaffold tower for the main hall to enable the cleaning of the walls and ceiling and the total redecoration of the main hall.
 The teething troubles with the new hall floor were then sorted out and new oak skirting board fitted to match the floor.
 Seven original doors, at the stage end, that were looking the worse for wear, (complete with dormant woodworm!) have been replaced with smart new doors that meet the current regulations.

-We are very grateful to the Test Valley Borough Council for smoothly distributing the various Government Covid 19 grants that the hall was entitled to claim to cover the general overheads and upkeep of the hall during the shutdown.
+We are very grateful to the Test Valley Borough Council for smoothly distributing the various Government Covid 19 grants that the hall was entitled to claim, to cover the general overheads and upkeep of the hall during the shutdown.
 This helped a great deal to fund the above work.
-Now the hall has been ‘deep cleaned’ and a number of automatic hand sanitisers installed, etc., and risk assessments carried out, we are all ready to open the doors again, subject to the announcements by the Government and any restrictions we will be obliged to adhere to.
+After the hall had been ‘deep cleaned’ and a number of automatic hand sanitisers installed, etc., and the regulations allowed, the hall committee were very pleased to open its doors again and were thrilled by the very positive comments by its users – both old and new.

 For all hall hire related enquiries please ring or email the Hon.
 Hall Manager, (Martin Hatley) on 07970 501050 or Email: email@example.com